OrchaniousS/geological-events/README.md

 - Add more Geo/Nature Events. - Done!
 - Add Filter by Icon. - Done!
+- Add Array of events by date. - Done!
 - Add Trackable Events by date and lat/lng cords. - Done!

 ### Packages used